- Be a United States Citizen or permanent resident.

 |Summer II + Summer III||3 hrs SII + 3 hrs SIII|

-If you are awarded a loan for more than one summer semester and you enroll for less than six semester hours in the first semester of that loan period, you will not be eligible to receive your summer loan funds until the next summer session.
+If you are awarded a loan for more than one summer semester and you enroll for less than six semester hours in the first semester of that loan period, you will not be eligible to receive your summer loan funds until the next summer session unless enrolled in dissertation, thesis, or professional paper.
 EXAMPLE: If you enroll in three semester hours for Summer I and three semester hours in Summer II, you cannot receive your loan funds for Summer I until Summer II.
 EXAMPLE: If you enroll for three credit hours for Summer II and three semester hours for Summer III, you cannot receive your loan funds for Summer II until Summer III.
-See 2016 Summer Financial Aid Award Payments for additional information on summer disbursements and refunds.
+See 2017 Summer Financial Aid Award Payments for additional information on summer disbursements and refunds.

 A new federal regulation limits the number of times a student may repeat a course and receive financial aid for that course.